Who is the world's youngest judge?

 • Presiding over court proceedings

-• Hearing witnesses and evaluating evidence
+• Hearing witnesses and weighing evidence

-• Assessing the credibility of parties
+• Judging the credibility of the parties

 • Issuing rulings based on law